 - two wax discs engraved with magical figures and names, used by Dee when consulting his spirit mirror

 - a gold engraved disc, engraved with a complex diagram of one of Edward Kelley’s visions (Cracow, Poland, 1584)

 - an 18th-century wooden case covered in tooled leather and labelled in the handwriting of Horace Walpole

 John Dee as an inspiration for Shakespeare’s Prospero

 Dee is often thought to be a model for Shakespeare’s magus, Prospero.
 Both men raise troubling questions about the use and abuse of their Art or magical power.
 They present a potential conflict between their ‘secret studies’, and their pursuit of ‘worldly’ political ends (The Tempest, 1.2.77–89) and they continue to inspire debate over their involvement in ‘theurgy’ (white magic) or ‘goety’ (using magic for dark purposes).

 - Article by:

 - Eric Rasmussen, Ian DeJong

-- Magic, illusion and the supernatural, Comedies, Renaissance writers, Power, politics and religion, Deception, drama and misunderstanding
+- Magic, illusion and the supernatural, Renaissance writers, Comedies, Deception, drama and misunderstanding

 Eric Rasmussen and Ian DeJong introduce Ben Jonson's The Alchemist, which combines self-conscious theatricality with sharp satire.